-Even under all the restrictions implemented by the Code at the height of its power, EC proved they could still make a great story with Impact #1's "Master Race" - and, given that they were providing a dramatized, if educational, account of the Holocaust, they also got away with some surprisingly dark subject matter.
+- Even under the restrictions of the Comics Code at the height of its power, EC Comics proved it could still make a great story with Impact #1's "Master Race".
+Given that it was providing a dramatized (if educational) account of the Holocaust, the group also got away with publishing some surprisingly dark subject matter.